VINV-Dev/VINV-Dev-s-Obsidian-Templates/README.md

 - [Breadcrumbs](https://github.com/SkepticMystic/breadcrumbs)
 - [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes)

-Add the templates you wish into a folder in your Obsidian vault.
-Next, navigate to the settings for the Templater plugin and ensure that the folder containing the templates is designated as the tmplates folder for Templater to use.
-I use the following folders to store these notes:
+Add any templates you wish to use into a folder in your vault titled "Templates".
+Next, navigate to the settings for the Templater plugin and make sure that this folder is designated as the folder containing all templates for Templater to use.

+To use the templates, create a new note and invoke the Command Pallette with Ctrl + P (Command + P for Mac).
+Select Insert Templater template, then navigate to your desired tempalte.

+## Folder Hierarchy
+### General Note Folders
+At the moment, I currently use both the PARA method and original zettelkasten method, made famous by Nicholas Luhman.

 - 1 - Projects
 - 2 - Areas